Pravesh-Sudha/dev-to-challenges/frontend-office/css-prompt/README.md

 ![actual-image](<WhatsApp Image 2025-07-18 at 22.27.57.jpeg>)

+> The image on the monitor was the first draft of CSS Art :)

 ## Features

 - **Animated Background**: Three overlapping gradient layers (`.bg`, `.bg2`, `.bg3`) with smooth sliding and scaling animations for a vibrant effect.